 has in-depth knowledge of the provisions of planning and heritage legislation, and operates in local, state and national contexts.
 In Victoria, there are two relevant pieces of legislation: the Planning & Environment Act 1987 and the Victorian Heritage Act 1995.
 Associated municipal planning schemes also apply.
 At a national level, the Environment Protection & Biodiversity Conservation Act 1999 may be relevant.

-We also have many years’ experience working with the heritage authorities at all levels — including local authorities, Heritage Victoria and other state bodies, and government departments such as the national Department of Sustainability, Environment, Water, Population & Communities.
+We also have many years’ experience working with the heritage authorities at all levels — including local authorities, Heritage Victoria and other state bodies, and national government departments.